pinobatch/libbet/06-audio/audio_brainstorming.md

 written to FF11, FF16 D7-6.
 Quick parameter value 3 (3/4 duty) is
 not used because it sounds the same as value 1 (1/4 duty).

-Deep parameter for pulse or noise controls the envelope.
+Deep parameter for pulse or noise controls the volume envelope.

     7654 3210  Pulse/noise deep parameter: Envelope
     |||| ||||